paul-hammant/paranamer/README.md

       + "setDateOfBirth int,int,int day,month,year \n";
 ```

-Clearly the method's source needs to be analysed and lines added per method to that __PARANAMER_DATA field.
+Clearly the method's source needs to be analysed and lines added per method to that `__PARANAMER_DATA` field.
 See below.

 ## BytecodeReadingParanamer

-If generating meta data for parameter names at compile time is not for you, try class <code>BytecodeReadingParanamer</code> as a runtime only solution.
+If generating meta data for parameter names at compile time is not for you, try class `BytecodeReadingParanamer` as a runtime only solution.
 This uses a cut down forked and cut-down version of ASM to extract debug information from a class at runtime.
-As it happens this is the fallback implementation for <code>CachingParanamer</code> when <code>DefaultParanamer</code> reports that there is no meta data for a class.
+As it happens this is the fallback implementation for `CachingParanamer` when `DefaultParanamer` reports that there is no meta data for a class.

-## AdaptiveParanamer

-AdaptiveParanamer is designed for using a series of Paranamer implementations together.
-The first supplied is asked if it can supply parameter name data for a constructor/method.
-If it cannot, then the next one is asked and so on.
-The default constructor for this uses <code>DefaultParanamer</code> with <code>ByteCodeReadingParanamer</code> as its contingency.

 ## JavadocParanamer